sxlxc/Hakyllsite/posts/connectivity_cut.md

 2. Computing the weight function takes polynomial time.

 From the "cheating" example we can see that knowing $R^*$ does help but computing $R^*$ is hard.
 So maybe we can find a slightly worse weight function which is a lot easier to compute.
 So it seems like we are making a trade-off between how close the global min-cut of the re-weighted graph is to $C^*$, and how much time is needed to compute this weight function.
 This paper indeed does a great job in finding such a balance.
-I sent an email to one of the authors to ask for the intuition behind the re-weighting but did not get a real answer.
+I sent an email to one of the authors to ask for the intuition behind the reweighting but did not get a real answer.
+They suggested reading [@zenklusen_connectivity_2014].

+Before looking into the reweighting part in [@vygen_fptas_2024], I want to try to find a better reweighting for the unit cost case first.
+There are $\tilde O(m^2n^4)$ determinstic algorithms for the unit cost case in both papers.

+### Unit cost